The Last Sacrifice: The End of the Silver Millennium

 "I see you are thinking about her."

-"She has received an education proper for a Uranian Royal, and she is becoming quite an accomplished swordsman for a child her age."
+There was no point in prevaricating with the senshi who guarded the Time Gate, one whose garnet eyes seemed to see into his very soul.
+"She has received an education proper for a Uranian Royal, and she is becoming quite an accomplished swordsman for a child her age.
+The War Queens arranged a proper training regimen, though they rarely interact with her themselves."

 "But she has yet to travel to the other planets and meet the women who will defend the Solar System with her.
-Training with the other senshi is the only way she can ever hope to be strong enough to defeat any enemy she meets."
+Training with the other senshi is the only way she can ever hope to be strong enough to defeat any enemy she meets.
+As the future leader of the Outer Senshi, she must learn this ability."

 Koshu clenched his hand into a fist, staring into his tea for a moment before responding.
 His voice was harsh when he finally spoke.
 "What would you have me do?
 I have no interest in spending any time with the other Queens who let my wife die, and I can't look at Haruka without seeing Kazeko's face.
 She's going to look just like her mother."